 Summarizing, here are the things you can do as a parent to help end the homework wars:

-- Identify the struggles and make sure team is aware of all of them
+- Identify the struggles and ensure the team is aware of them.

 - Keep data on the homework process that takes place in your house

 - openly communicate on how much time and assistance your child needs with homework

 - Work with IEP team for either reduced workload, time limits, do “only what is essential” or whatever else is appropriate for your child